Project-MONAI/tutorials/nnunet/README.md

 ## What's New in nnU-Net V2

-nnU-Net has release a newer version, nnU-Net V2, recently.
+nnU-Net has released a newer version, nnU-Net V2, recently.
 Some changes have been made as follows.
 - Refactored repository: nnU-Net v2 has undergone significant changes in the repository structure, making it easier to navigate and understand.
 The codebase has been modularized, and the documentation has been improved, allowing for easier integration with other tools and frameworks.
 - New features: nnU-Net v2 has introduced several new [features](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/changelog.md), including:
-  - Region based formulation with sigmoid activation;
+  - Region-based formulation with sigmoid activation;
   - Cross-platform support;
   - Multi-GPU training support.

 Overall, nnU-Net v2 has introduced significant improvements and new features, making it a powerful and flexible deep learning framework for medical image segmentation.
 With its easy-to-use interface, modularized codebase, and advanced features, nnU-Net v2 is poised to advance the field of medical image analysis and improve patient outcomes.

-## How does the integration works?
+## How does the integration work?
 As part of the integration, we have introduced a new class called the `nnUNetV2Runner`, which utilizes the Python APIs available in the official nnU-Net repository.
 The `nnUNetV2Runner` provides several key features that are useful for general users of MONAI.
 - The new class offers Python APIs at a high level to facilitate most of the components in nnU-Net, such as model training, validation, ensemble;
 - Users are only required to provide the minimum input, as specified in most of the MONAI tutorials for 3D medical image segmentation.
-The new class will automatically handle data conversion to prepare data that meets the requirements of nnU-Net, which will largely save time for users to prepare the datatsets;
+The new class will automatically handle data conversion to prepare data that meets the requirements of nnU-Net, which will largely save time for users to prepare the datasets;
 - Additionally, we have enabled users with more GPU resources to automatically allocate model training jobs in parallel.
 As nnU-Net requires the training of 20 segmentation models by default, distributing model training to larger resources can significantly improve overall efficiency.
 For instance, users with 8 GPUs can increase model training speed by 6x to 8x automatically using the new class.

 ## Benchmarking Results on Public Datasets